 Looking back, these memories from 1975 converge, and make me think about the power of memory, and the impact of our school days on our grown selves.
 My parents, of course, were younger then than I am today and they remain eternally youthful and alive from the distance afforded by time and place.
 And while time has inevitably, irrevocably, moved on, and the old town is much changed, the river still flows next to my former school and another generation of young students, despite the best plans of their teachers, is assembling its own personal history.
 And perhaps this is one of the lessons of history itself for those of us who work as educators: we are effectively building the pasts of our young people while we prepare them for their futures.
 The two are inextricable; and it is the quality of what will become the remembered past, how we intentionally construct meaningful experiences for our students – the things that truly count – that will matter the most.

-For the national anthem, the Brothers wore the solemn look about the North.
+for the national anthem, and the Brothers wore the solemn look.

-They killed a band last night up there, someone said, while across the street
+They killed a band, someone said, while across the street

-In the Chinese restaurant, the sounds of violence above the tuneless school band played out.
-Smile on sunshine, smile on, I can see it in your eyes
+Smile on sunshine, smile on, I can see it in your eyes.

 Miami Fran O’Toole took 22 bullets in the face, Magliocco whispered.